-GeoCloud servers process, integrate, and store the incoming measurements for display on GeoCloud websites.
+GeoCloud servers process, integrate, and store the measurements for display on GeoCloud websites.

-GeoCloud websites provide 24/7 access to alerts, graphs, and reports.
+Dedicated GeoCloud websites provide secure access to alerts, graphs, and reports 24/7.

-Wireless systems perform specialized measurement & control functions to operate complex systems such as automated total stations, vibration monitors, dust monitors, construction cameras, and extended arrays of instruments.
-Systems are powered by battery and solar panel and transmit measurements to the internet via cellular modems.
+Wireless systems perform complex measurement & control functions to operate automated total stations, vibration monitors, dust monitors, construction cameras, and extended arrays of instruments.
+The systems are powered by battery and solar panel and transmit measurements to the internet via cellular modems.

-Wireless loggers and nodes typically perform simpler measurement functions for a single type of sensor.
-They are supplied in compact, weatherproof enclosures and powered by long-life batteries.
-These devices relay their measurements to cellular gateways to the internet.
-Learn about Geocloud wireless loggers and nodes.
+Wireless nodes typically perform simpler measurement functions for a single type of sensor.
+Supplied in compact, weatherproof enclosures and powered by long-life batteries, wireless nodes relay their measurements to internet gateways.
+Learn about GeoCloud node and gateway networks

-Wireless logger transmits readings from a piezometer installed below-grade in center of roadway.
+Wireless node transmits readings from a piezometer installed below-grade in center of roadway.

 Wireless node transmits readings from a weldable strain gauges installed on a structural member.